A Brief Sanskrit Glossary

 Merudanda: The spinal column in yogic symbolism; see Meru.

 Mimamsa: An enquiry into the nature of a thing; the science of philosophical logic enquiring into Vedic knowledge.
 Usually a reference to Purva-Mimamsa, one of the six schools of orthodox Indian philosophy.
 It focuses on the Vedas and the Vedic rites to establish their supreme spiritual value and authority.

 Mimamsaka: A follower of the Purva Mimamsa school of philosophy.
 See Mimamsa.

 Mirabai: A sixteenth-century Rajasthani princess, whose devotional songs are among the greatest written in India.

 Mitahara: Moderate diet.

 Mithya: Not real; neither real nor unreal; illusory; false; untrue; incorrect.

-Mleccha: Foreigner; an alien; barbarian; someone who does not belong to Hindu culture.
+Mleccha: Foreigner; an alien; barbarian; non-Aryan.

 Moksha: Release; liberation; the term is particularly applied to the liberation from the bondage of karma and the wheel of birth and death; Absolute Experience.

 Mridanga(m): A drum used exclusively in devotional music, also known as a khol.